 This guidance does not amount to legal advice.
 CLD providers, staff, and volunteers may wish to seek their own advice to ensure compliance with all legal requirements.

-The Scottish Government has a long-established commitment to fair work, which was set in the context of the current crisis in a joint statement with the STUC.
+Our long-established commitment to fair work, was set in the context of the current crisis in a joint statement with the STUC.
 This has been taken into account in developing this guidance for CLD staff and volunteers.
 The joint statement was developed by the Scottish Government, Police Scotland, Health and Safety Executive and local authorities on safe workplaces.

-This is one of a set of Scottish Government sectoral guidance on safer workplaces applicable as we progress out of lockdown.
+This is one of a set of sectoral guidance on safer workplaces applicable as we progress out of lockdown.
+See a full list of publications from the Scottish Government in relation to COVID-19.

 This guidance is designed to help employees and employers from local authorities, third sector organisations and partners working in Scotland’s schools, colleges and communities to provide CLD services in accordance with public health advice.